-Most kids will not be subtle about what they want if their birthday is coming up, but if you want to get them something that will make them say ‘I just love it’, you should get them something they may not know they wanted.
+Most kids will not be subtle about what they want when their birthday is coming up.
+If you want to get them something that will make them say ‘I just love it’, you should get them something they may not know they want.
 Things that allow them to express their creativity are great.
 My children love art sets are a great thing that you can share with them, as are story books.
 If they have a desire to build things, you can get them all sorts of great toys that will appeal to that tendency.

 (Mr Squishy loves Paw Patrol so what could be better than a Paw Patrol Tumbling Towers Game!

 You may not realise at first, but when you have children, your friends become an even more important support system for you.
 Showing them your gratitude is just as crucial.
 I always look forward to meeting up with my friends although it isn’t as often as I would like with all my work and home commitments.